The ROAS trap

 Goal: capture demand from people ready to act.
 Google Search ads, high-intent retargeting, landing pages.

-The conversion layer can only harvest what the awareness and consideration layers plant.
-Cut the top and middle, and the bottom dries up within 60-90 days.
+The conversion layer can only harvest what the awareness and consideration layers planted.
+Cut the top and middle, and the bottom dries up in 60-90 days.

 Budget allocation